BlockchainUSC/Build-Night-1/README.md

 - Navigate to Neworks page, change the drop down to Sepolia and copy the URL

 - Add the URL to your .env file in this format: `RPC_URL=URL` (no quotes)
+      - RPC stands for Remote Procedure Call.
+It allows our app to get information from and send information to the blockchain (in this case Sepolia).
+We will use it to deploy our contract to the Sepolia blockchain so everyone who accesses the blockchain can see our contract deployed.

 - Update your hardhat.config.ts file to reference these values like this:  (make sure to import dotenv/config)